lklab/mafia-chatbot-server/README.md

 pip install protobuf firebase-admin
 ```

-3. In the root directory of the repository, create a file called `apikeys.json` and configure your API keys:
+3. In the root directory of the repository, create a file called `config/apikeys.json` and configure your API keys:
+    * If the `config` directory does not exist in the project root, create it.
     * To get an OpenAI API key, visit [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys).
 Please note that payment is required to use the key.
     * To get an Google API key, visit [https://aistudio.google.com/apikey](https://aistudio.google.com/apikey).
 Please note that payment is required to use the key.
     * To get an Anthropic API key, visit [https://console.anthropic.com/settings/keys](https://console.anthropic.com/settings/keys).
 Please note that payment is required to use the key.